vacp2p/rfc-index/vac/1/coss.md

 COSS is designed around fast, easy to use communications tools.
 Primarily, COSS uses a wiki model for editing and publishing specifications texts.

-* The *domain* is the conservancy for a set of specifications in a certain area.
+* The *domain* is the conservancy for a set of specifications.
-* Each domain is implemented as an Internet domain, hosting a wiki and optionally other communications tools.
+* The *domain* is implemented as an Internet domain.
-* Each specification is a set of wiki pages, together with comments, attached files, and other resources.
+* Each specification is a document together with references and attached resources.
-* Important specifications may also exist as subdomains, i.e. child wikis.
-* A *project* SHOULD consist of team memebers of a working group under a specific domain.
+* A *sub-domain* consists of a members within a team under a specific domain.
-Non-project application MAY be considered a project if the working group has not established a formal domain.

-Individuals can become members of the domain or project by completing the necessary legal clearance.
+Individuals can become members of the *sub-domain* by completing the necessary legal clearance.
 The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

 Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging"). which may be assigned URIs that MAY include an incremental number.

-Thus, we refer to new specifications by specifying its domain, project name and short name.
+Thus, we refer to new specifications by specifying its domain, sub-domain and short name.
 The syntax for a new specification reference is:

-    <domain>/project/<shortname>
+    <domain>/<sub-domain>/<shortname>

 For example, this specification is **rfc.vac.dev/vac/COSS**, if the status were **raw**.
-Note that **vac** is not a project, but a service that supports a project that could live under [IFT](https://free.technology/).
-In this case,
-a service MAY be used as the project if generally applicable rather than a specific project.

 When awarded **draft** status, a number will be assigned to the specification.
-New versions of the same specification will be assigned a number.
+New versions of the same specification will be assigned a new number.
 The syntax for a specification reference is:

-    <domain>/project/<number>/<shortname>
+    <domain>/<sub-domain>/<number>/<shortname>

 For example, this specification is **rfc.vac.dev/vac/1/COSS**.
 The short form **1/COSS** may be used when referring to the specification from other specifications in the same domain.